-В. Annual Plan.
+B. Annual Plan.
 B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Annual Plan submission?
 Y N Housing Needs and Strategy for Addressing Housing Needs.
 Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 Financial Resources.
 Rent Determination.
 Operation and Management.
 Informal Review and Hearing Procedures.
-Homeownership Programs.
-Self Sufficiency Programs and Treatment of Income Changes Resulting from Welfare Program Requirements.
 Substantial Deviation.
-Significant Amendment/Modification. (b) If the PHA answered yes for any element, describe the revisions for each element(s): Added information for Mainstream Vouchers and Veterans Affairs Supportive Housing Vouchers. В.2 New Activities (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N Project Based Vouchers. (b) If this activity is planned for the current Fiscal Year, describe the activities.
-Provide the projected number of project-based units and general locations, and describe how project-basing would be consistent with the PHA Plan. В.3 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-Y N N/A D D (b) If yes, please describe: B.4 Civil Rights Certification Form HUD-50077 PHA Certifications of Compliance with the PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+Substantial Deviation.
+Significant Amendment/Modification.
+If the PHA answered yes for any element, describe the revisions for each element(s): Added National, State and Local Emergency Declaration Procedures Accepted HUD approved waivers due to COVID (see Attachment A) B.2 New Activities (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N Project Based Vouchers.
+Image: Description of the current Fiscal Year, describe the activities.
+Provide the projected number of project-based units and general locations, and describe how project-basing would be consistent with the PHA Plan.
+Describe Activity - Rehab or redevelopment Projected number of PBV - 100 Consistent with PHA plan - expanding the of assisted living and increasing assisted housing choices B.3 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
+Y N N/A Image: Second Sec B.4 Civil Rights Certification Form HUD-50077 PHA Certifications of Compliance with the PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 B.5 Certification by State or Local Officials.
-Form HUD 50077-SL Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan. В.6 Progress Report.
+Form HUD 50077-SL Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+B.6 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in its 5-Year PHA Plan.
-See attached.
-B. 7 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N (a) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+See Attachment B B. 7 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
+Y N N I (a) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.